magento/devdocs/guides/v2.1/ui_comp_guide/concepts/ui_comp_template_literals.md

 ### Conclusion

-Template literals provide a simple and concise way to load data into a Javascript class.
+Template literals provide a simple and concise way to evaluate expressions.
+In Magento, they facilitate a great way to load data into a Javascript class.
 They also play a part in interacting with other classes to create a fully interactive front end framework.